VSVPNScorecard

 Court / seizure-testedUntested

 Censorship-resistant by design: zero bootstrap nodes and no central servers to seize.
-There is no single operator to subpoena, but equally no audited no-logs policy, and session metadata lives on a public blockchain.
+There is no single operator to subpoena, but equally no audited no-logs policy across the network, and session authorisation is recorded on a public chain.
+The chain, node software, protocol and SDKs are open source; each app built on Sentinel has to be judged on its own.

 Infrastructure